joshpetit/BreakoutMeme/doc/PLAN.md

 *   As levels progress the height of scene decrease
 *   Blocks require more strength to be broken progressively
 *   Certain blocks only appear on certain levels
+*	The level indicates the order special bricks are placed based on a list of GameObject.TYPE and HitCommand

 ## Class Ideas